FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 - gNMI notifications
 - Notifications about transactions
 - Audit logs (RESTCONF notifications)
-- Data-change events
+- Data change events
 - Connection notifications

 Each notification type is stored in its own topic in Kafka.
 Additionally, all notifications are stored in one table in the database.

 ![notifications-in-cluster](cluster.svg)